 We were formed through an initial strategic venture among affiliates of Ellington, an investment management firm and registered investment adviser with a 22-year history of investing in a broad spectrum of MBS and related derivatives, with an emphasis on the RMBS market, and the Blackstone Tactical Opportunity Funds, or the "Blackstone Funds."
-As of June 30, 2017, the Blackstone Funds owned approximately 22% of our outstanding common shares.
+As of September 30, 2017, the Blackstone Funds owned approximately 20% of our outstanding common shares.
 We are externally managed and advised by our Manager, an affiliate of Ellington.

-During the three month period ended June 30 2017, we completed a follow-on common share offering whereby we sold 3,230,000 shares for net proceeds of \$45.0 million, after offering costs and underwriters' discounts.
+In the second quarter of 2017, we completed a follow-on common share offering whereby we sold 3,230,000 shares for net proceeds of \$45.0 million, after offering costs and underwriters' discounts.
 We fully deployed the net proceeds from the offering during the second quarter in our targeted assets.